-Edema is the term used to describe the swelling that results from excess fluid that is trapped in the tissues of the body.
-Dependent edema is caused by the effects of gravity and occurs when fluid pools in the lower parts of the body, including the feet, legs, or hands.
+Edema refers to swelling that results from excess fluid trapped in the tissues of the body.
+Dependent edema occurs due to the effects of gravity and occurs when fluid pools in the lower parts of the body, including the feet, legs, or hands.

 This article discusses the causes and symptoms of dependent edema, as well as the available treatment options.